MPAS-Dev/compass/docs/tutorials/dev_add_rrm.rst

      ...

 On one of the supported HPC machines, let's try setting up and running the mesh step.
+We will concentrate on the mesh without ice-shelf cavities ``YAM10to60`` for now because it is a little simpler.
 Here's an example that should work on Chrysalis or Anvil:

 .. code-block:: bash